BioDepot/biodepot-launcher/README.md

 3. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if you plan to launch Bwb on AWS.
 Remember to input/install the appropriate credentials.
 4. Download docker-machine for you platform of choice by using your OS specific script in the [dm_install_scripts](https://github.com/BioDepot/biodepot-launcher/tree/main/dm_install_scripts) folder.
 Only required if you plan on using AWS.
 5. Unzip the [package](https://raw.githubusercontent.com/Biodepot/biodepot-launcher/main/binaries.zip) created by the BioDepot team and double click on the binary associated with your operating system.
+6. (Windows Operating System Only) Windows will prompt the user with a short series of questions before opening the Launcher.
+This is normal and directions to help navigate the prompt are at this [LINK]().

 # Install for development (Ubuntu)
 1. Install [Docker Engine](https://docs.docker.com/engine/install/).
 Follow the directions to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).